 Acting Natural with Supermom Odette Annable

-Sweet, charming, and open-hearted—these are just a few adjectives that come to mind when we think of Odette Annable.
-From her role as Reign on TV’s Supergirl to her home life with daughter Charlie, she gives her all in everything she does, with a generous spirit and unparalleled sense of grace.
+Dedicated, charming, and open-hearted—these are just a few adjectives that come to mind when we think of Odette Annable.
+From her enigmatic roles on shows like Supergirl, House, and the upcoming thirtysomething(else) (just to name a few) to her home life with daughter Charlie, she gives her all in everything she does, acting, parenting, and leading with a generous spirit and unparalleled sense of grace.
 We stopped in for a visit and talked raising a family, empowering women, and making a stand for what you deserve.

 - Rip & Tan: Have you experienced any professional bias or personal challenges being a mother and an actress?

 - Odette Annable: As far as I am concerned, being a mother has only helped me in my career.
 I feel more of a connection to the characters I play since having Charlie.
 My heart opened up in ways I could not have imagined, which has helped me tap into so many different emotions that I couldn’t recognize before.
 There is no substitute for experience.
 That being said, please do not have a child in hopes of tapping into more emotion!
 I’m kidding, but seriously, raising a kid is hard work!
 Sometimes I walk into work and feel like my vacation starts when I step on set.
 Going home is the real work.
 The most rewarding by far, but also the most difficult.
 I have to keep it real because juggling both comes with an incredible amount of guilt and happiness all at once.

 - Rip & Tan: What are some of the most common misconceptions about your job?